AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 The experiments were run for two hours after which the state was switched back to "Just Water" to clear out the sedimentation tube.
 The team then turned off all the pumps and closed the influent and effluent water valves, concluding the experiment.

 ## Results and Analysis
-The team has not yet run an experiment, and thus does not have results or analysis at this point.
+The team has not yet run a successful experiment, and thus does not have results or analysis on fluoride removal efficieny at this point.
+ADD IN STUFF ABOUT PROBE NOT SEEING FLOCS

 ## Conclusions
 The team has concluded that the new sedimentation tube design is capable at removing flocs from an influent water stream.
 However, further experimentation must be conducted to determine its efficiency.